abdulsamad245/group.one-technical-assessment/Explanation.md

 **Duplicate License Prevention:**

 A license is unique per combination of `customer_email`, `brand_id`, and `product_slug`.
-If a license already exists for the same customer and product within a brand, the API returns a validation error with a friendly message suggesting to renew or upgrade the existing license instead.
+If a license already exists for the same customer and product within a brand, the API returns a validation error message.

 | Scenario | Result |
 |----------|--------|